Transport densities and congested optimal transport problem in the Heisenberg group: Weighted distance induced by a density

+In the Euclidean setting \cite[Theorem 3.18]{Santambrogiolibro} or \cite{Feldman2}, and in the more general Riemannian setting, see \cite{Feldman}, $\Pi_2(\mu,\nu)$ consists of a unique element, so that it is possible to glue together \eqref{bb3}, for $t\leq\frac{1}{2}$, and \eqref{bb1}, for $t\geq\frac{1}{2}$, and get the existence of a horizontal transport density in $L^p$.
+Unfortunately, this uniqueness result is still an open problem in the Heisenberg group, hence we cannot glue together \eqref{bb3} and \eqref{bb1}, and deduce anything about the summability of $a_\gamma$.

-\section{Weighted distance induced by a $L^p$ density}
+\section{Weighted distance induced by a $L^q$ density}

-In the previous section we introduced the notion of transport density in $\mathbb{H}^n$ and we provided assumptions to ensure that it is in $L^p$.
-A measure with continuous density naturally induces a weighted length of curves which leads to the definition of control distance.
-Scope of this section is to extend the definition of this kind of metric to $L^p$ densities.
-The statement of the results are apparently similar to the analogous ones in the Euclidean setting (contained in \cite{Santambrogio1}), but the proofs are totally different, due to the geometric properties of the space.
+A measure with continuous density naturally induces a weighted length of curves, leading to the definition of weighted distance.
+The aim of this section is to extend the definition of weighted distance to measures with $L^q$ densities.
+While the statements of the results appear similar to those in the Euclidean setting (contained in \cite{Santambrogio1}), their proofs differ significantly due to the geometric properties of the space.